mm696626/GameCubeMarioPartyAudioEditor/README.md

 * Music audio must be in DSP format and must have the end of the loop be the end of the song
 * This is due to Mario Parties 5-7 not using end loop points
 * Unfortunately, this tool cannot replace the last song in the file due to not knowing how (it's random garbage at where the file points for it)
+* I may have gotten some song names wrong due to duplicates or just me not knowing certain songs in these OSTs

 ### Special Thanks
 * This project wouldn't be possible without the work of Yoshimaster96.
 Huge props to them!